ministryofjustice/hmpps-spring-boot-sqs/README.md

-# hmpps-spring-boot-sqs
+# HMPPS Spring Boot SQS / SNS

-A Spring Boot starter library providing utilities for using Amazon SQS/SNS.
+A Spring Boot starter library providing utilities for using Amazon Simple Queue Service (SQS) and Simple Notification Service (SNS).
 The library is very opinionated towards usage within HMPPS, e.g. we assume that each queue has its own secrets rather than sharing access between queues.

-## :construction: THIS IS A WORK IN PROGRESS :construction:

-This library is currently being developed and tested within the HMPPS Tech Team and is not currently intended for wider consumption.
-Please wait for an official v1.0.0.

 ## Overview